Protect our water supply by reporting waste.

 - ☑️ On larger properties, avoid close-ups so location can be determined.

 - ☑️ Make sure what you are seeing qualifies as water waste.

 Some violations that may result in a water waste fee include:

-- Any Water District water you allow to flow or spray off your property.
+- Allowing water provided by the Water District to flow or spray off the property.

-- Failure to repair a known malfunctioning device or supply line for more than 48 hours.
+- Failure to correct a malfunctioning device or supply line, where the customer or their agent has known of the problem for more than 48 hours.